SuicideSin/conchologist/README.md

 Notes:

--Name is a work in progress...
+- Name is a work in progress...

--Currently doesn't remove old sessions (not sure if I want to implement this...they aren't kept on the server, but clients keep them locally...).
+- Currently doesn't remove old sessions (not sure if I want to implement this...they aren't kept on the server, but clients keep them locally...).